microsoft/scitt-ccf-ledger/test/README.md

 The tests are written using the pytest framework, and makes extensive use of its fixtures mechanism.
 Fixtures setup the environment the tests run in and provide helper utilities to interact with it.
-For a more thorough overview of pytest fixtures, please refer to [the pyscitt documentation](https://docs.pytest.org/en/7.2.x/explanation/fixtures.html).
+For a more thorough overview of pytest fixtures, please refer to [the pytest documentation](https://docs.pytest.org/en/7.2.x/explanation/fixtures.html).

 To use a fixture, a test function needs a parameter representing the fixture.
 For example, a test which needs access to a `Client` instance to interact with